TheMannu/Kubernetes/Kubernetes-Basics.md

    Kubernetes enables communication between Pods, managing internal networking and service discovery.
 Each Pod gets its own IP address, and Services expose Pods via ports for internal/external traffic.

 15. **Volume**:
    A Kubernetes Volume is a storage directory accessible to Pods, ensuring data persistence, even if the container crashes.

 16. **Namespaces**:
    Divide your cluster resources between multiple users or teams by creating namespaces.
 This enables isolation and resource management across projects.

+17. **Replica Set**:
+   Manages the number of Pod replicas running at any given time, ensuring the right amount of availability for the application.